-Solo travel lover
+Solo travel advocate

 I believe everyone should try solo travel at least once even if you ultimately decide that it’s not for you.

-- My first solo trip was in 2011 to Seoul in between jobs and I’ve been hooked ever since.
+My first solo trip was in 2011 to Seoul in between jobs and I’ve been hooked ever since.
 My goal is to try and travel solo at least once a year.